LeonidSavtchenko/Arachne/README.md

 3. The third version.
 Open source kernel (C++) and open source local MatLab utility.

-## To install Arachne:

-Examples
+## Examples

-Here are five examples showing how Arachne enables the creation and simulation of large-scale neural models.
+There are five files with initial parameters for different configurations of ARACHNE.

 Documentation